Licensed Clinical Psychologist Serving Toronto & The Surrounding Area

 2. Psychological Assessments

-3. Trauma Focused assessments.
+3. Trauma Focused assessments

 Experience and Credentials

-Dr. O’Connor is a licensed clinical psychologist with over two decades of experience working with children, adolescents, young adults and their families.
+Dr. O’Connor is a licensed clinical and school psychologist with over two decades of experience working with children, adolescents, young adults and their families.
 She received her doctorate in psychology from the University of Toronto.
 She holds a Diplomate in School Neuropsychology from the American Board of School Neuropsychology.
 She holds specialty designation in Clinical Psychology from The American Board of Professional Psychology, and is a Fellow of the American Academy of Clinical Psychology.
 In addition, she holds a Certificate in Attachment Theory and Treatment.

 Dr. O'Connor consults as a clinical supervisor.
 She has provided psychological assessments and clinical supervison to The Family First Play Therapy Centre in Bradford, Ontario.
 In addition, to her practice in Toronto, she serves the York Region and Simcoe County.
 She also provides psychological assessments to the Lingyu International Psychology Centre in York Region.
 Her private practice in Toronto is located at Yonge and St. Clair.
+She also offers services in the York and Simcoe regions.

 Dr. O'Connor has also worked as a school psychologist with the Toronto District School Board.